Babukhan

 Babukhan (fl.
 1328) (Chinese: 八不罕; Mongolian: Бабухан) was the wife of Taiding Emperor of the Yuan dynasty.
 She served as regent in 1328.

 Life

 Babukhan's father was either Woliuchar or Maizhuhan, both grandsons of Anchen.
 She was established as empress in the third month of the first year of Taiding's reign (1324).

-Her husband died four years later in Shangdu and their son Ragibagh succeeded him with the reign name Tianshun.
-Babukhan ruled as regent with the title empress dowager.
-Soon after a minister named El Temür led a coup in Dadu and placed Tugh Temür, second son of Emperor Külüg Khan and on the throne as Wenzong.
+Her husband died four years later in Shangdu and she instantly went into motion to assure that her son Ragibagh - the designated heir - would indeed ascend the throne.
+Babukhan immediately sent her envoys to seize the royal seals of office, and, when supporters of the former emperor Khaishan moved to enthrone one of his children, she pre-emptively had her son crowned with the reign name Tianshun.
+She would serve as his regent.

+Babukhan sent troops to attack and punish the rebels, and many battles ensued; eventually her army was defeated.
+Tuq Temur, son of Khaishan, took power, and had Tianshun executed.

-It is unknown what became of Tianshun after the war.
-Babukhan and all of Taiding's wives and concubines were taken into El Temür's harem.
+It is unknown what became of Babukhan afterwards.
 She wasn't given a posthumous due to the fact that she wasn't considered legitimate empress by Tugh Temür.